NOAA-EMC/dafs/dev/ecf/README.md

 `ecflow_client --delete=/yoursuite`  To delete a suite which was previously loaded

-`ecflow_stop.sh -p NNNNN`            To stop ecflow_server, where NNNNN is a port number assigned to the ecflow_server
+`ecflow_stop.sh -p NNNNN`            (Login to the server node first) To stop ecflow_server, where NNNNN is a port number assigned to the ecflow_server

 `qstat -u $USER`                     To check any job is running, including triggered by a loaded suite